Sutil/finapi/README.md

 - [X] Should be possible to get statement by customer and data
 - [X] Should be possible to update account data
 - [X] Should be possible to get customer account data
-- [ ] Should be possible to delete an account
+- [X] Should be possible to delete an account
+- [X] Should be possible to get the account balance

 ### Regras de negócio